 Changes for your clients

-We understand with our system shut down that businesses may struggle to file and pay GST and provisional tax by 28 October.
+Due to the timing of our recent system shut down we understand that businesses may struggle to file and pay GST and provisional tax by 28 October.

-Ministers have agreed (dependent on passing an Order in Council) that businesses and individuals will now have until 4 November to file and pay.
+Therefore, the Government has extended the due date - businesses and individuals now have until 4 November to file and pay.

 The decision to allow this extension was made quickly and there may be some instances where our systems show some variations.